-Stephanie’s practice is principally in criminal law, where she accepts briefs for both defence and prosecution.
+Stephanie’s practice is principally in criminal law.

 Stephanie also specialises in written advocacy and drafting advice relating to occupational health and safety, the rules of evidence, criminal procedure, sentencing, and mental impairment and fitness to stand trial.